carissamero/PROF-NOTE-TAKER/README.md

 ## Description

-The focus of this homework assignment for the University of Toronto SCS Coding Boot Camp was to modify starter code to create an application called Note Taker that can be used to write and save notes.
+The focus of this homework assignment for the University of Texas Coding Boot Camp was to modify starter code to create an application called Note Taker that can be used to write and save notes.
 This application uses an Express.js back end and saves and retrieves note data from a JSON file.

 ## Key Features